willaguiar/DSW-collaborative-project/Figures_outline.md

 1 PU= 500 words or 1 figure/table

-Currently: 11 PUs through figures, 15 PUs through text
+Currently: 11 PUs through figures, XX PUs through text

 **NOTE: All figures should have a notebook**